antierisalu/goyoga/Readme.md

 https://yoga.matansa.ee

-To have one click executable which opens browser, moves browser to necessary screen, changes audio output to correct device(for example tv or speakers), puts video fullscreen and disables captions.
-For that you need to edit [yoga.go](yoga.go), to set right screen and audio data and then build an executable.
+You Can have one click executable which opens browser, moves browser to necessary screen, changes audio output to correct device(for example tv or speakers), puts video fullscreen and disables captions.
+For that you need to edit [yoga.go](yoga.go), to set wanted screen and audio device and then build an executable.

 TODO: oneclick add-on to Kodi